 It is true that foods, particularly those higher in fat, slow the absorption rate of alcohol.
 This happens because eating closes the valve between your stomach and intestines, where the alcohol is absorbed more quickly than in your stomach.
-But eventually, the alcohol will be absorbed and your body can only metabolize a certain amount of alcohol each hour.
+But, eventually, the alcohol will be absorbed, and your body can only metabolize a certain amount of alcohol each hour.
 On average, a person metabolizes 10-12g of alcohol an hour.
-Eating before or while drinking is a good plan to control how fast alcohol enters into your body, but it will not protect you from excessive drinking.
+Eating before or while drinking helps to control how fast alcohol enters your bloodstream, but it will not protect you from the effects of excessive drinking.

-While the caffeine in coffee may make you more awake, it does not change the effect of alcohol on your coordination, reaction time, and judgment.
-To sober up, you need time.
-Your body can metabolize only a certain amount of alcohol each hour, so how much you drink will determine how many hours need to pass until you are sober.
-If you drink to excess your body may still contain significant amounts of alcohol well after you stop drinking.
+While the caffeine in coffee may make you feel more awake, it does not change the effect of alcohol on your coordination, reaction time, and judgment.
+To sober up, what you need is time.
+Your body can metabolize only a certain amount of alcohol each hour; how much you drink determines how many hours it will take until you are sober.
+If you drink to excess, your body may still contain significant amounts of alcohol well after you stop drinking.

 Energy drinks contain caffeine and may contain other stimulants, which make you less sleepy when you drink.
-As with coffee, energy drinks do not change how alcohol affects your body.
+Like coffee, energy drinks do not change how alcohol affects your body.
 You will still suffer the consequences of excessive drinking.
-Furthermore, some emerging studies indicate that drinking high levels of caffeine mixed with alcohol may increase risky behaviors, such as binge drinking, as well as the side effects of caffeine resulting in heart palpitations and insomnia.
+Furthermore, some emerging studies indicate that drinking high levels of caffeine mixed with alcohol may increase risky behaviors, such as binge drinking, as well as side effects of caffeine like heart palpitations and insomnia.

-Over-the-counter and prescription medications often interact with alcohol in ways you might not expect.
+Over-the-counter and prescription medications often interact with alcohol in ways you might not expect, as some medications, mixing with alcohol can lead to serious liver damage.
 The effects can be disorienting or even dangerous to your health.
 If you are on medications, you should get advice from your healthcare provider or pharmacist before you add alcohol to the mix.

-Smoking of tobacco products is related to significant risks of lung disease, heart problems, and lung and other cancers.
-Alcohol is also related to some cancer risks, particularly for heavy drinkers.
-Regular smokers who also drink regularly (and particularly those who smoke and drink a lot) carry a significantly increased risk of certain mouth and digestive tract cancers.
+Smoking of tobacco products is related to significant risk of lung disease, heart problems, and lung and other cancers.
+Drinking may be related to some cancer risks, which depend on how much and how often people drink.
+Regular smokers who also drink regularly and heavily have an increased risk of certain mouth and digestive tract cancers.

 You cannot always “sleep it off.”
 Your body can eliminate only a certain amount of alcohol each hour.
-Your body may still be processing alcohol consumed the night before.
+Your body may still be processing alcohol in the morning that you consumed the night before.
 At high levels of drinking, your BAC the next morning could still be above any legal limits for driving.